erickleclerc/Moto-Manual-1/README.md

 * Game Flow
   - [x] A linear game flow leading into a freedom of choice gameplay
   - [x] Mini lessons:
-      - [x] Riding at city speed
+      - [x] Riding at city speeds
       - [x] Riding at a higher gear
       - [x] Riding at night while avoiding obstacles

 * Animations
-  - [x] Gloves and Oculus Controllers animedted using the Animation Controller
+  - [x] Gloves and Oculus Controllers animated using the Animation Controller
   - [x] Highlighting animations using C# scripting

 * Inputs